nickchomey/ddev-cloudflare/README.md

 Check the issues for outstanding tasks, or feel free to submit new ones.

-# Reference Notes from the Add-on Template for oustanding tasks
+# Reference Notes from the Add-on Template for outstanding tasks
 ## Components of the repository

 * The fundamental contents of the add-on service or other component.
 For example, in this template there is a [docker-compose.ddev-cloudflare.yaml](docker-compose.ddev-cloudflare.yaml) file.